 In Alchemical terms, Wendy creates vehicles of transformation.
 If you need to go somewhere you put it on and fly there,

 if you have a question it answers you.
-Terence McKenna spoke most succinctly when he said, “...it's something that the human mind senses in itself and related to, invoked, worshiped over centuries before the slow rise of the patriarchy and rationalism and materialism turned it into a myth, a fairy tale.
+Terence McKenna spoke most succinctly when he said, “...it's something that the human mind senses in itself and related to, invoked, worshiped over centuries before the slow rise of rationalism and materialism turned it into a myth, a fairy tale.
 It is not a myth or a fairy tale, it is the burning, primary reality that lies behind the dross of appearance."